my-realm/musings/vulnerable-airports.md

 Some of the current AI models available to policing agencies can even "speculate" about the behaviour of human beings gathered outside a stadium as fans of a football team, after their team wins or looses in a tournament.
 Data driven predictors of hooliganism, are obviously of commercial value to the police.
 Therefore, wouldn't it be much more significant to be able to predict *how, where, when, and by whom,* can a particular set of activities causally lead to a malicious or a terror attack?

 *Why* might attacks of any kind, ever happen, against a critical node within a supply chain?
 There could always be some type of a rational or a seemingly irrational explanation to why attacks have ever been conducted, or will ever be committed against an entity.
-But suffice it to say, offensive strategies and tactics do get employed by "mercantile groups and regimes" mainly for their personal sense of profit or payback.
+But suffice it to say, offensive strategies and tactics do get employed by "mercantile groups and regimes" mainly for gratifying their personal sense of profit or payback.

 So...